Starexify/BigSwordsR/README.md

     </td>
   </tr>
 </table>

 <p align="center">
     <strong>
-        ⚠️Please note that the mod is based on the series of mods, Asgard Shields, and this is just a hobby project and I do not plan to monetize it, therefore content may be different from originals.
+        ⚠️Please note that the mod is based on the series of mods, Asgard Shields, and this is just a hobby project, therefore content may be different from originals.
     </strong>
 </p>